IO International Office

 It provides grants to help cover travel and living costs and additional funding for students with fewer opportunities or who choose a sustainable travel, providing opportunities to experience different cultures, improve language skills, and gain a global perspective.

-The programme aims to enhance personal development, academic performance, and employability by fostering international experience and intercultural understanding.
+The program aims to enhance personal development, academic performance, and employability by fostering international experience and intercultural understanding.

 Currently KLU fosters the Erasmus+ exchange for bachelor and master students as well as PhDs.